kmj333/Karen-Magana-EDA/README.md

 ![My first figure](https://github.com/kmj333/Karen-Magana-EDA/blob/main/dogagehistogram.png)

 My visualization above represents the age range of dogs, which range from less than a year old, to approximately to 22 years of age.
+This histograms demonstrates that most of the dogs are of senior age between 5 to 12 years of age, but there still appears to be a significant amount of dogs for ages 5 and below.
+As for the dogs of older age, there is more of a tail that illustrates less than 50 dogs for ages 15 years and older (a good sign!) and also seems to be a significant outlier of about 22 years of age.

 ### Analysis